hunkeydee/venvwrap/README.md

 ## Background
 I didn't know enough about venvs (or bash scripting), so I spent a weekend learning/making this project.
 Its generally inspired by [`virtualenvwrapper`](https://pypi.org/project/virtualenvwrapper/).
 Instead of wrapping virtualenv, these functions support the built-in python `venv`.  *I think you can use virtualenvwrapper to wrap venvs since they're almost equivilent, but just using someone elses code means I learn less.*

+The main feature I wanted to add while making this script was to have the ability to link packages between virtual environments.
+Imagine you have a need to setup three seperate venvs, but they all need the same numpy`.
+You could install `numpy` in all three, but that wastes time, filespace and bandwidth.  `venvlink` works around this by placing link files in the site-packages dir to the installed packages of other venvs.
+For example, `venvlink alpha numpy bravo` would take the `numpy` package already installed in `alpha`, and make a link file to it within `bravo`'s site-packages.
+This lets me set up a flexible development environment without duplicating lots of files.

-Very little effort was put into testing this against other systems.  *It works for me* with GNU bash, version 5.0.3(1)-release (x86_64-pc-linux-gnu) running on Debian Buster as well as Windows 10 wsl.
+Very little effort was put into testing against other linux systems.  *It works for me* with bash 5.0.3 running on Debian Buster as well as Windows 10 wsl.
 I tested python mangement with `python3.7.3` directly from debian apt packages, as well as `python3.6.10`, `python3.7.7`, and `python3.8.3` compiled directly from python.org.
 All currently supported versions of python (May 2020) tested successful.

 Some dependencies include: